What is asthma?

 An asthma episode, also known as an asthma attack or asthma flare-up, is characterized by

-When to consult a doctor for asthma?
+When should you consult a doctor for asthma?

 If any of the below severe asthma symptoms occur, seek emergency medical treatment immediately: